season179/elastic-tools/README.md

 This command will fetch data for January 15th and January 16th.

-The script will print the total number of matching documents found and display the `@timestamp`, `uid`, and `payload` for each retrieved document.
+The script will print progress information, including the total number of documents fetched from Elasticsearch, the number of records processed, and the number of records inserted or skipped (due to duplicates) in the PostgreSQL database.